webguru103/smooch-docs/pages/faq/facebook-messenger.md

 # Facebook Messenger FAQ

-## A user linked a web conversation on Facebook but why doesn't Facebook display the messages he sent from the web messenger?
+## A user linked a web conversation on Facebook but why doesn't Facebook display the messages he sent from the Web Messenger?

 We can’t post messages to Facebook as a user (it’s a limitation of Facebook API, a Facebook user message can only be posted on Facebook).
 Thus, if a user posts a message on the web, even if the Facebook account is linked, the user won’t see the messages on Facebook.

-However, if a user posts a message on Facebook, we synchronize the web messenger as well.
+However, if a user posts a message on Facebook, we synchronize the Web Messenger as well.

 Messages coming from your business are posted (with a notification) to the last active messaging channel and synchronized to the other messaging channels where possible.